 - Available as reading glasses with magnification options.

 BON CHARGE’s founder Andy Mant realized that most blue light blockers on the market don’t actually filter the appropriate wavelengths of light to make a real difference.
 So he decided to create his own brand.

 After I learned more about how blue light blocking glasses work from a podcast that Andy was a guest on, I wanted to give blue light blockers another try to see if I could optimize my body’s sleep cycle and melatonin release process.

 In other words, I wanted to see if I could make myself as sleepy as I feel after taking a melatonin supplement.

 To give myself the best chance of success, I decided to go with a brand that’s known for making high-quality lenses that have been scientifically proven to block the right frequencies of light.

-That’s how I ended up getting a pair of Hudson Sleep+ from BLUblox, which I’ve been wearing religiously over the past few weeks.
+That’s how I ended up getting a pair of glasses from BON CHARGE, which I’ve been wearing religiously over the past few weeks.

 The first thing I noticed when I took the glasses out of their case was how lightweight yet solid they felt.
 They were unlike the cheap pair of computer glasses I had gotten from Amazon a couple of months before.

 The frame is made from high-quality acetate, a type of plastic that’s sturdy yet lightweight.
 It’s also incredibly smooth, which makes the glasses feel comfortable on your skin.

 As far as the lenses are concerned, you should know that the transparent lenses BON CHARGE offers (which they call their Computer Glasses) feature an anti-glare coating that ensures minimal color distortion.
 Obviously, the colors of all objects do look distorted when you view them through tinted lenses (such as the company’s Light Sensitivity Glasses or their standard Blue Light Blocking Glasses).